junpeko5/my-tech-blog/README.md

 Created this Repo to build a new started based on the [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter).

-Styled with `theme-ui` inspired on [Dan Abramov's](https://overreacted.io/) blog, but slightly different.

 [Demo website](https://gatsby-tfs-starter.netlify.com/), in case you would like to check it out first